Legal Aid Society

 Government Benefits and Disability Advocacy Project

-The Government Benefits and Disability Advocacy Project (DAP) helps the economically neediest New Yorkers obtain and maintain the government benefits to which they are entitled, such as public assistance, disability benefits administered by the Social Security Administration, and Medicaid.
-Together with our Law Reform and Health Law units, Government Benefits/DAP addresses income inequality through advocacy and class action litigation, and ensures that the agencies administering public benefits programs do so with the fairness and due process required by law.
+Our City-wide Government Benefits Unit, including the Disability Advocacy Project (DAP) help ensure that the economically neediest New Yorkers in every borough obtain and maintain the government benefits to which they are entitled, such as public assistance, disability benefits administered by the Social Security Administration, SNAP, and Medicaid.
+Our team of advocates also envisions and advocates for better programs to meet New Yorker’s actual needs.
+Together with our Law Reform Unit, the Government Benefits Unit addresses income inequality through affirmative litigation, and ensures that the agencies administering public benefits programs do so with the fairness and due process required by law.

 Our Impact

-Ms. G, a 47 year old domestic violence survivor, came to us seeking representation to obtain Supplemental Security Income (SSI) benefits as she was unable to work due to her psychiatric conditions.
-She is currently living in a DHS shelter and prior to that was in a small private DV shelter in Staten Island which recently closed.
+Ms. G, a 47-year-old survivor of domestic violence, came to us seeking representation to obtain Supplemental Security Income (SSI) benefits as she was unable to work due to psychiatric conditions.
+She was living in a Department of Homeless Services shelter and prior to that had been in a small private domestic violence shelter in Staten Island that had recently closed,

 Ms. G. was referred to us by the New York City Department of Social Services under a grant we receive to assist cash assistance recipients who need home visits to apply for federal disability benefits.
-As with many other people in her situation, regular medical care was not an option.
-Nevertheless, the paralegal case handler assigned to her case, Sarah, worked diligently to get all available records to corroborate Ms. G’s conditions of major depressive and bipolar disorders.
+Order ordinary circumstances, obtaining federal disability benefits can require multiple appeals that can take years, even with an advocate’s assistance.
+In the case of Ms. G., our representation resulted in Ms. G. obtaining benefits much more quickly.
+Our advocate, Sarah, the paralegal case handler assigned to Ms. G.’s case, worked diligently to get all available records to provide persuasive evidence Ms. G’s conditions of major depressive and bipolar disorders despite the challenges Ms. G. had experienced seeking health care.
 Sarah zealously advocated for Ms. G both by writing to the agency’s disability analyst detailing how these records supported Ms. G’s disability claim and by accompanying Ms. G to the consultative medical exams ordered by Social Security.
 With our involvement, Ms. G stayed engaged in the application process, and through their teamwork, Sarah and Ms. G were able to secure her SSI benefits, effectively doubling her monthly income from what she was receiving in cash public assistance.

 That Ms. G. was deemed to need a home visit by NYC DSS, is an example of a reasonable accommodation guaranteed by a settlement in Lovely H. v.
-Eggleston, a class action lawsuit brought by The Legal Aid Society against HRA to enforce the rights of disabled individuals to get the reasonable accommodations they need to access HRA benefits, programs and services.
+Eggleston, a class action lawsuit brought by The Legal Aid Society against HRA to enforce the rights of people with disabilities to get reasonable accommodations they need to access HRA benefits, programs and services.
 In 2014, 90 clients per year received reasonable accommodations from HRA.
 Today, because of the Lovely H. settlement more than 51,000 clients have one or more reasonable accommodations.

 Partnerships